codekansas/rwkv/README.md

 ## Speed

 The following table shows measured tokens per second for generating a sequence on various devices using the `run.py` script.
+Take these numbers with a heap of salt though because the inference pass is so fast that the overhead of the Python script is significant (I only observed around 15% GPU utilization on my 4090).
+For really fast inference, I would suggest using [this implementation](https://github.com/saharNooby/rwkv.cpp), which uses GGML.

 | Device      | Vanilla | Eps   | Log   |
 | ----------- | ------- | ----- | ----- |